gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 The additional feature of searching originally took less time than its assigned 8-hours but also introduced a problem that only one person was able to do it locally.
 This meant the task of integrating docker with the project was added and ended up taking double the time to get it sorted.

-### Sprint 2: First Design Implementation
+### Sprint 2: Finish MVP's functionality
 - Timeline: 12/04 - 18/04
-- Goal: Add to the MVP all missing features from the design
+- Goal: Add missing key functionality to the MVP
+- Rationale for user stories
+  -
 - User stories completed:
-   - As a user I would like to click on a food item I've searched for and add it to my 'binned' receipt
+   - As a user, when I click on a food item I've searched for I want it to be added to my "binned" receipt so that it gets tracked when calculating how much I'm wasting
-   - As a user I would like to visualise the yearly forecasted cost of the food I've 'binned' for the week
+   - As a user, I want to visualise the yearly forecasted cost of the food I've 'binned' for the week so that I gain perspective on the implications of my food consumption habits
-   - As a user I would like to go back to the landing page once I viewed the yearly forecast
+   - As a user, I want to navigate back to the landing page once I've viewed the statistics page so that I can start the process again or have another user do it

-#### Summary of plan for sprint 2
+   - These were 3 stories: As a user, when I navigate to the landing page, main, and stats pages from a mobile device, I want to continue understanding the application and be able to calculate how much money I'm wating yearly
+   - As a user, when I get many results from a food item search, I want to be able to view them as a scrollable vertical list so that I can easily pick the one I am trying to find.
+   - As a user, I want to add and delete the number of items associated with a specific food item so that I match how much food I have wasted more accurately (plus and minus buttons)
+   - As a user, when I navigate to the application, I want to have the option to deny cookies so that I have greater control of my private data
+   - As a user, I want to know what is the applicaiton's privacy policy and what third-party applications are being used to track my data, so that I know that it is a trustworthy site
+   - As a user, if I waste more/less (yearly) than the average person I want to know by how much so that I get a better idea of how am I doing compared to the general UK population

+WHY THESE STORIES

+#### Highlights

+- highlight 1
+- highlight 2
+- highlight 3

+#### Implementation
 Sprint 2 was where the features left out of the MVP were implemented, a user could search for a food item from the database but nothing would happened when it was clicked, similarly once a food item had been added to the 'binned' receipt based off of the design each food needed a plus and minus button to change the quantity.
 Clicking the calculate button needed to (as well as navigating to the stats page) send the 'binned' food items out to the database.
 Site responsiveness for all pages needed to be debugged to get the site working on many different displays (not just monitors).
 Some team members were having deployment issues with docker and not being able to access food items which also needed to be fixed.

 #### What was accomplished in sprint 2